[= Phymatodes bodemeyeri (Reitter, 1903)]

-The beetle in the picture was found sitting in a blossoming hawthorn (Crataegus sp., Rosaceae) near Ciftehan village (South Turkey).
+The beetles in the picture were found sitting in a blossoming hawthorn (Crataegus sp., Rosaceae) near Ciftehan village (South Turkey).

 Collected by M.Rejzek